Wells-next-the-Sea: Education

 Various charity schools in the town included that set up by Christopher Ringer in 1678 when he left £600 in his will for the education of thirty boys and thirty girls in the town.
 A number of academies were established in the nineteenth century; none of these survive.
 A National School was set up following the closure of the town workhouse.
 A British School was set up in 1938 which became a Board School in 1875.
 A secondary school was built in 1929 when the original school became the primary school.
 The primary school closed in 1964 when the Alderman Peel secondary modern school was built in a different part of town adjacent to the old Heacham railway line.
 The old school buildings were used for some years as a field studies centre but have now been converted to social housing units administered by Homes for Wells, a community led housing association.
 Wells schools are now part of the Wensum Trust which administers 24 schools in Norfolk.

+Media

+The town receives television signals from the Belmont TV transmitter which broadcast BBC Yorkshire and Lincolnshire and ITV Yorkshire programmes and the local relay transmitter that broadcast BBC East and ITV Anglia which is transmitted from the Tacolneston TV transmitter.